-String columns are converted to Python Unicode objects assuming the connection's encoding setting (see the .encoding attribute of connection objects) and then passed as Unicode to the ODBC driver.
+On input, Python strings are passed to the ODBC driver as-is.
+Unicode objects are converted to 8-bit strings using the connection's encoding setting (see the .encoding attribute of connection objects) and then passed to the ODBC driver.

-On output, string data is converted to Python Unicode objects in the same way.
+On output, string data is converted to Python Unicode objects, based on the same conversion technique.